MetaphorData/connectors/metaphor/tableau/README.md

   project_name2: prject_id2
 ```

+More information about BigQuery project name and project ID can be found [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects#before_you_begin)

 ## Testing

 Follow the [Installation](../../README.md) instructions to install `metaphor-connectors` in your environment (or virtualenv).
 Make sure to include either `all` or `tableau` extra.